219dinesh/CNN-Crack-Detector/README.md

 Don't want to train the model yourself?
 You can download my pre-trained weights here:
 👉 [Download crack_detector_cnn.pth](Insert Your Link Here)

-After downloading, create a saved_models/ folder in the root directory and place the .pth file inside before running src/app.py.
+After downloading, create a saved_models/ folder in the root directory and place the .pth file inside before running src/test.py.

 # 🛠️ Built With
 * PyTorch - The core Deep Learning framework.
-* Torchvision - Image processing and augmentation.
+* NumPy - Mathematical generation of analytical physics solutions
 * PyQt5 - For selecting the image using select window.
 * Matplotlib - Visualization and metric plotting.